MilanVlaski/c4gui/README.md

 2. Enter the c4gui directory: `cd c4gui`
 3. Open `index.html` in your browser.

 The above may not work on Linux due to CORS.
-Instead, you have the follwing options:
+Instead, you have the following options:

 ### Option 1 – VS Code Live Server